GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 ## Development Log and Status Updates

+*   **2024-05-17 (Self-initiated):** Enhanced the `validate-identifier.ts` flow by adding more TypeScript-based symbolic validation logic for basic structural checks (length, numeric-only) for key GS1 identifier types (GTIN, GLN, SSCC) before calling the LLM.
+The prompt was updated to accept and incorporate these pre-check results.
+This improves accuracy and reduces LLM reliance for these deterministic checks, aligning with Phase 2A goals of maturing the Identifier Validator.
 *   **2024-05-17 (Self-initiated):** Refined error handling and schema compliance for the conceptual `queryKnowledgeGraphTool` and the `demonstrateKgQuery` flow.
 The tool's mock implementation now ensures schema-compliant responses for empty/error cases (e.g., explicit summary, optional fields as `undefined`), and the flow handles tool errors more gracefully, also returning schema-compliant error objects.
 Added more detailed logging to the tool and flow for better traceability.
 *   **2024-05-17 (Self-initiated):** Enhanced the `answerGs1QuestionsWithVectorSearch` flow for robustness and clarity.
 Ensured `retrievedChunksCount` is handled appropriately.
 The `synthesizeAnswerFromChunksPrompt` was enhanced to better handle cases where no document chunks are retrieved, providing clearer "no information found" messages and reasoning steps.
 Added more detailed logging within the flow for better traceability of its internal RAG steps (mock embedding generation, tool call parameters, chunks retrieved, chunks sent to synthesis).
 Updated the UI at `/advanced/qa-vector-search/page.tsx` to display the `retrievedChunksCount` from the AI flow's output.
 *   **2024-05-16 (Self-correction and alignment with Gemini Code Assist Feedback):**